Loan shark: Russia

+In 2024, the Central Bank planned to impose higher requirements on loan loss provisions for loans with a full value of 250% or more.

 Vietnam

-Loan sharks in Vietnam are very common, especially in high population density areas and industrial park surroundings.
+Loan sharks in Vietnam are very common, especially in high population density areas and the surroundings of industrial parks.
 They focus on poor workers and gamblers, advertising their services on walls and electric poles as well as online platforms such as Google and Facebook.
 Their operations vary from pawn shops to online operations via illegal applications.
-These operations aren't usually controlled by Vietnamese, but rather Vietnamese people living in Cambodia or Chinese operators.
+These operations are not usually controlled by Vietnamese, but rather by Vietnamese living in Cambodia or Chinese operators.
 Many of these sharks offer very high loan rates at 20% to 1000% per month.
 When the borrower is unable to pay their debt, the sharks will force the borrower to take out further loans.
 If the borrower is unable to pay those on time, the sharks will use intimidation tactics such as sending threatening messages to the borrower and their family and friends.
 Additionally, some resort to vandalism and kidnapping.
-Most borrowers only loan relatively small amounts of money, below 10 million VNĐ, but due to compound rates, the borrower will ultimately have to pay much more than they would have with official credit service suppliers.
+Most debtors only borrow relatively small amounts of money, below 10 million VNĐ, but due to compound rates, the borrower will ultimately have to pay much more than they would have with official credit service suppliers.
 There are a lot of cases reported and most are solved by the police, but many remain unsolved.

 In recent years, the government has tried to stop these loaners from operating and encouraged people not to borrow money from them.
 The victims are largely under-educated people with limited financial knowledge.

 United Kingdom

-The research by the government and other agencies estimates that 165,000 to 200,000 people are indebted to loan sharks in the United Kingdom.
+Research by the government and other agencies estimates that 165,000 to 200,000 people are indebted to loan sharks in the United Kingdom.
 Illicit loan sharking is treated as a high-level crime by law enforcement, due to its links to organized crime and the serious violence involved.
 Payday loans with high interest rates are legal in many cases, and have been described as "legal loan sharking" (in that the creditor is legally registered, pays taxes and contributions, and can reclaim remittance if taking the case to adjudication; likewise there is no threat of harm to the debtor).